mrdoob/three.js/threejs/lessons/threejs-scenegraph.md

 You can see the scene graph gets pretty complex for a human.
 In fact that scene graph above is simplified.
-For example you might extend it to cover the every finger (at least another 28 nodes) and every toe (yet another 28 nodes) plus ones for the and jaw, the eyes and maybe more.
+For example you might extend it to cover every finger (at least another 28 nodes) and every toe (yet another 28 nodes) plus ones for the face and jaw, the eyes and maybe more.

-Let's make one semi-complex scenegraph.
+Let's make one semi-complex scene graph.
 We'll make a tank.
 The tank will have 6 wheels and a turret.
 The tank will follow a path.
 There will be a sphere that moves around and the tank will target the sphere.

 Here's the scene graph.
-The meshes are colored in green, the `Object3D`s in blue, and the lights in gold, and the cameras in purple.
+The meshes are colored in green, the `Object3D`s in blue, the lights in gold, and the cameras in purple.
 One camera has not been added to the scene graph.

 <div class="threejs_center"><img src="resources/images/scenegraph-tank.svg" style="width: 800px;"></div>